 I went to go check out my tile options and there were so many great choices.
 You may recognize the one from my recent studio bathroom makeover and they look great!
 I really loved all these options for the backsplash but I kinda fell in love wit the simple but unique geometric pattern on the bottom right.
 Part of the deal breaker was learning from my past kitchen tiling experience I knew that those nice straight edges were going to make my life significantly easier.
 See, you really do learn from your experience.
 I think they call it getting wiser.

 So I loaded up my cart with all my tiling necessities I could find including adhesive, pre-mixed grout, snippers and don’t forget the trim so your edges look nice and neat.
-I found almost everything I needed, but for the things I couldn’t get I went online and ordered them from Stonex, which was super easy.
 Like it or not, I’m sorta becoming a pro at this tiling thing.
 Because I didn’t have to deal with cupboards or fancy design plans this was pretty much as easy they come.
 My friend told me to check out tiling bristol who would do the tiling for me but somehow I managed to do it myself without it looking awful!
 I’m pretty proud of myself!

 Before I knew it, I had a backsplash!

 Life would be too perfect if the tiles fit exactly the length of the space but a pair of these inexpensive tile hand cutters do the trick for simple porcelain tiles like these.

 If you get all fancy and decide to go with marble then that’s a whole other ball game and you’ll need a wet saw and some patience.